A kinetic derivation of spatial distributed models for tumor-immune system interactions: Concluding remarks and perspectives

-The derived macroscopic systems were analyzed in spatially homogeneous scenarios using classical tools from qualitative theory of dynamical systems.
+The derived macroscopic systems were qualitatively analyzed in spatially homogeneous scenarios using classical tools from the theory of dynamical systems.
 Our primary objective was to gain insights into the existence and stability of potential equilibrium configurations.
 Through this analysis, we discovered that, in both conservative and proliferative cases, the different scaling used in deriving the macroscopic models from the kinetic settings does not significantly impact the asymptotic behavior of the homogeneous components.
 Instead, these characteristics are primarily determined by the kinetic structure of the models themselves.
-Both the qualitative simulations of the homogeneous settings in Section \ref{Homog_section} and those of the spatially distributed configurations in Section \ref{Macro_sim} demonstrate that the varying scaling applied during the macroscopic derivation primarily influences the transient phase—specifically, the time required to reach equilibrium configurations.
+Both the qualitative simulations of the homogeneous settings in Section \ref{Homog_section} and those of the spatially distributed configurations in Section \ref{Macro_sim} demonstrate that the varying scaling applied during the macroscopic derivation primarily influences the transient phase and, specifically, the time required to reach equilibrium configurations.
 Notably, the slower dynamics associated with the derivation of systems featuring nonlinear diffusion result in extended stabilization periods for these systems.
-Importantly, we identified a specific set of parameters across all scenarios that ensures the stability of a disease-free equilibrium.
+The numerical simulations of the spatially distributed settings further underscored - even in simplified scenarios where heterogeneity is not considered - the substantial role of spatial dynamics in shaping system evolution.
+Specifically, we observed more confined spreading when the immune system features cross-diffusion, and broader diffusion when immune cell motion is governed by self-diffusion.
+These results emphasize the importance of deepening our understanding of the biological mechanisms that drive immune cell migration, an topic that still presents significant knowledge gaps; for instance, T cell migration in response to brain tumor progression is not sufficiently understood yet.
+Gaining deeper insight into this area could be particularly relevant for optimizing treatment strategies aimed at controlling tumor growth.
+Additionally, our analysis reveals that, while the conservative case yields relatively simple dynamics, characterized by two possible equilibrium configurations with well-defined stability conditions, the introduction of proliferation leads to significantly more complex behavior and a wider range of possible outcomes.
+Notably, we observe the emergence of a stable limit cycle around a coexistence equilibrium configuration, indicating sustained oscillatory dynamics.
+This phenomenon is particularly significant, as it reflects oscillations between tumor cells and therapeutic agents, a pattern that has also been observed in similar modeling contexts \cite{conte2025car, sardar2021exploring}.
+Such dynamics are consistent with clinical observations of tumor dormancy and relapse, in which cancer cells remain viable but non-proliferative, eventually leading to disease recurrence following a period of remission \cite{tufail2025tumor}.
+Importantly, across all considered scenarios, we identified a specific set of parameters that ensures the stability of a disease-free equilibrium configuration.